-With the end of the combat mission in Afghanistan, the first challenge to be met regarding the mental health of soldiers and veterans will be an assessment of the scope of the problem to ensure that appropriate services are put in place.
+With the end of the combat mission in Afghanistan, the first challenge to be met regarding the mental health of military personnel and veterans will be an assessment of the scope of the problem to ensure that appropriate services are put in place.

-VAC expects that 34,189 soldiers or veterans will receive a disability award over the next five years.
-Many of these beneficiaries will not have a serious disability and will continue their careers within the CF. It is also expected that between 25,000 and 35,000 members will be released from the CF over the next five years, and that between 6,000 and 10,000 will be released for medical reasons.
+VAC expects that more than 34,000 military members or veterans will receive a disability award between 2011 and 2016.
+Many of these beneficiaries will not have a serious disability and will continue their careers within the CF. As mentioned earlier, it is also expected that between 25,000 and 35,000 members will be released from the CF during the same period, and that between 6,000 and 10,000 of these members will be released for medical reasons.

-If we apply the rates from recent Canadian studies on current prevalence, in the year following their release, at least 6,500 (26%) of these new veterans will suffer from the consequences of an operational stress injury, and at least 2,750 (11%) will suffer from a severe form of PTSD.
+If we apply the lowest rates from recent Canadian studies on current prevalence, in the year following their release, at least 5,900 (23.6%) of these new veterans will suffer from a mental health disorder and at least 2,750 (11%) will suffer from a severe form of PTSD.
 The rates for those who will suffer from these symptoms at some point in their life will be higher.

-At the moment, approximately three quarters of the veterans taking part in VAC rehabilitation programs following their release for medical reasons are suffering from mental health problems.
+At the moment, almost three quarters of the veterans taking part in VAC rehabilitation programs following their medical release from the military are suffering from a mental health disorder.

 4.2 The Current Capacity of Veterans Affairs Canada

 At the moment, approximately 4,000 veterans are enrolled in medical and psychosocial VAC rehabilitation programs.
-Approximately half suffer from a service-related psychiatric disability and, as we mentioned earlier, over 70% have mental health needs.
-Despite the considerable efforts made over the past 10 years, in particular the establishment of a network of specialized external clinics, as well as a group of affiliated professionals to whom veterans can be referred as required, the department is having trouble meeting the demand.
+Approximately half of these veterans suffer from a service-related psychiatric disability and, as we mentioned earlier, over 70% have mental health needs.
+Despite the considerable efforts made over the past 10 years – in particular the establishment of a network of specialized external clinics, as well as a group of affiliated professionals to whom veterans can be referred as required – the government is having trouble meeting the demand.

 Under the most optimistic scenarios, these needs will double over the next five years.
 Furthermore, because health services are involved, coordination with provincial resources will be crucial to prepare health professionals to deal with this specific problem.
 VAC’s capacity to meet the growing demand for services over the coming years will be a major challenge for the Government of Canada.